Immensité: Background and release

-The music video was shot at the Lake Mead, on the 5 and 6 April 2007 and premiered on 14 May 2007.
+Music video

-Dion performed this song during the two TV specials dedicated to the issue of her album D'elles.
-She also performed it live on Sainte-Justine private benefit show on 4 August 2007.
+The music video was filmed at Lake Mead on 5 and 6 April 2007 and premiered on 22 May 2007.

-Dion promoted "Immensité" seven months later, during her visit in France in November 2007 and included it on the "Taking Chances" French CD single released at that time.
-Dion also performed it on Star Academy, her European concerts in 2013, her 2016 tour, and her French concerts in 2017.
+Live performances

-In April 2008, "Immensité" became a bonus track on the Taking Chances digital deluxe version.
+Dion performed "Immensité" during two television specials created for the release of D'elles.
+She also sang it at a private benefit concert for Sainte-Justine on 4 August 2007.
+During her visit to France in November 2007, she promoted the song again and included it on the "Taking Chances" French CD single issued at that time.
+In April 2008, "Immensité" was added as a bonus track to the digital deluxe edition of Taking Chances.
+Dion later performed it on Star Academy, during her European concerts in 2013, her 2016 tour, and her French concerts in 2017.